Table Of Contents

 Music, Circus & Theatre

-To avoid disappointment, make sure to check the Brisbane Festival website for specific dates and times for these events as some installations do not run for the full length of the festival program.
+To avoid disappointment, make sure to check the Brisbane Festival program for specific dates and times for these events as some installations do not run for the full length of the festival program.